databrickslabs/ucx/README.md

 using [identity federation](https://docs.databricks.com/en/admin/users-groups/index.html#enable-identity-federation)
 to manage groups from a single place: your Databricks account.
 We expect UCX users to create account groups centrally while most other Databricks resources that UCX touches are scoped to a single workspace.
-If you do not have account groups matching the workspace in which UCX is installed, please run [`create-account-groups` command](#create-account-groups-command) before running the group migration workflow.
+For extra confidence, run [`validate-groups-membership` command](#validate-groups-membership-command) before running the group migration.
+If you do not have account groups matching groups in the workspace in which UCX is installed, you can run [`create-account-groups` command](#create-account-groups-command) before running the group migration workflow.

 The group migration workflow is designed to migrate workspace-local groups to account-level groups.
 It verifies if